vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vic_appliance.md

    4. Expand **New Hard Disk** and make sure that the Virtual Device Node for the disk is set to **SCSI(0:0)**.
    5. Repeat the procedure to attach <code>&lt;appliance_name&gt;_1.vmdk</code> to **SCSI(0:1)**,  <code>&lt;appliance_name&gt;_2.vmdk</code> to **SCSI(0:2)**, and <code>&lt;appliance_name&gt;_3.vmdk</code> to **SCSI(0:3)**.
    6. Click **OK**.
-1. Power on the appliance VM.
+1. Power on the new appliance VM.

 ## Take Snapshots of the Appliance VM